ignatiusmb/mauss.dev/workspace/content/routes/reviews/book/the-heroes-of-olympus-the-house-of-hades/+article.md

 ---
 date: "2020"
 released: "2013-10-08"
-title:en: "The Heroes of Olympus: The House of Hades"
+title: "The Heroes of Olympus: The House of Hades"
 genres: [adventure, fantasy, mystery]
 verdict: pending